 Appraisals are normally a staple of the home buying process.
-With appraisals sometimes costing up to $500, you should be aware of what you’re getting for the money you are spending.
+With appraisal costs starting at $500, you should be aware of what you’re getting for the money you are spending.
 Let’s walk through the home appraisal process.

-4. The appraiser then comes out and visually inspects the property, getting first-hand information for his report.
-He will look at the general condition of the house and it’s fixtures, the structural integrity of the home, and write down his thoughts about the areas surrounding the home.
+- The appraiser then comes out and visually inspects the property, getting first-hand information for his report.
+He will look at the general condition of the house and its fixtures, the structural integrity of the home, and write down his thoughts about the areas surrounding the home.
 Any amenities such as swimming pools and upgraded counters or flooring will be noted, as well.

-If you have questions about the appraisal process, please feel free to call Jade or Danny.
-They are familiar with this process and are available to answer any questions you may have.
+If you have questions about the appraisal process, please feel free to contact Danny Murphy & Associates.
+We are familiar with this process and are available to answer any questions you may have.